 You can say that the Chicago Bears have been giving all season, to the point of handing over a few games they shouldn’t have, but in the big picture taking football games comes up short against honest community engagement.

-As its seen in this video put together for Urban Broadcast Media by our man Montezz Allen, should-be Pro Bowler Akiem Hicks has taken the lead in giving back this holiday season by taking 30 Chicago kids to a local Target for a Christmas shopping spree and other fun.
+As its seen in this video (ed. note – no longer available on YouTube) put together for Urban Broadcast Media by our man Montezz Allen, should-be Pro Bowler Akiem Hicks has taken the lead in giving back this holiday season by taking 30 Chicago kids to a local Target for a Christmas shopping spree and other fun.
 Hicks has been a positive figure on and off the field for the Bears so it makes sense he’s extending his good vibes outside the locker room.

 Elsewhere, the Bears aren’t letting up their outreach and more friends of WARR, The Bigs, were there to catch it as Terrence Tomlin reports from Leo High School on the South Side, where members of the Bears treated community members to a big Christmas dinner.